lhmouse/k3/PROTOCOL.md

 ## Connection Management and Message Delivery

+1. A message from a peer may be delivered as a WebSocket text or binary message.
-1. A message from a client peer may be delivered as an HTTP GET request, an HTTP HEAD request, a WebSocket text message, or a WebSocket binary message.
-The representation, limitation and requirements about how a message is delivered have no effect on the semantics of it.
+   In addition, a message from a client peer may be delivered as an HTTP GET or HEAD request, and a message from a server peer may be delivered as an HTTP response.
+The representation, limitation and requirements how a message is delivered shall have no effect on the semantics of it.
-2. A client peer that sends an HTTP request shall include authentication information within its URI query.
-The URI fragment and HTTP request body have no meaning and should be empty.
+2. In an HTTP request, the URI fragment and request body have no meaning and should be empty.
-3. A client peer that sends a WebSocket message shall include authentication information within the URI query of the WebSocket handshake of the connection where the message is being delivered.
+3. When authentication is required, a client peer shall include authentication information within URI queries of the HTTP requests or WebSocket handshakes that it sends.
 4. A peer of a WebSocket connection which wishes to shut a connection down should send a WebSocket Close frame with an appropriate status code and error message.
 It can then close the connection and release associated resources